London for First Timers: Tested Tips for Travelling to London for the First Time

 South Bank – lining the Southern side of the River Thames, this vibrant area features the London Eye, the Tate Modern Museum, the National Theatre, and the Southbank Centre.
 Access easily from Waterloo Station which is located in an area with plenty to do.

 Camden/King’s Cross – a major rail transport hub, featuring major redevelopment for dining, shopping and arts.
-Check out Coal Drops Yard for a laid back shopping and dining experience.
+Check out Coal Drops Yard for a laid-back shopping and dining experience.
+Guide to King’s Cross and Coal Drops Yard.

 Harry Potter Fans will recognize the iconic rail stations St. Pancras and King’s Cross that anchor the area.
 Here you will find the popular The Harry Potter Shop at Platform 9¾ at Kings Cross Station.